 Systemwide allows the generated correction curve to be applied not just inside your DAW for mixing and mastering, but also to all audio output from your machine.
-This means you can listen to your favourite music how it was meant to be heard.
-It also means that when you are comparing your mixes to other tracks, you get a far more even way to compare and contrast.
+This allows you to listen to your favourite music how it was meant to be heard.
+It also provides a better environment when comparing your mixes to other tracks.

 Headphone support has also been included with pre-modelled EQ curves to provide a flatter response.
 This system doesn’t provide an actual analysis of your personal headphones but instead uses data collected from many sets of the same model of studio headphones.
 From a simple drop-down menu, you can select your headphones and hear how they should sound with a flat response!
 You can even try this on their website for free so make sure you check it out and see how your headphones should sound!